 Data Science is expanding at a mind-blowing rate, resulting in increased demand for skilled data scientists around the globe.
 According to PayScale, the average annual salary of a skilled data scientist is US$94,491.
 However, the salary offered may differ based on location and experience.

-Below-mentioned are five countries with the most opportunities for data scientists:
+Below-mentioned is five countries with the most opportunities for data scientists:

 - United States (US): The US has the highest demand for skilled data scientists.
 In the US, companies have spent more than a billion dollars to acquire data scientists from different countries.
 The average annual salary of an entry-level data scientist in the US is US$85,000; the salary can go up to US$136,000 p.a. based on your expertise and experience in the field.